THE MANDARIN ORIENTAL BANGKOK

 smoke in air-conditioned and "public areas" (which, in Thailand, means

-everywhere!); even the now smokeless, freshly beautified Bamboo Bar, despite the
+everywhere!); even the now smokeless, freshly beautified Bamboo Bar,

 entertaining live music, lovely jungle theme with deep leather sofas

 amongst palm fronds and authentic bamboo shades, lost part of its soul;

 with a clean air, the once so animated Oriental jazz-club looks

 like as aseptic as a Swiss clinic...
 Ironically the Habanos shop, with